microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/possible-affected-software-orion[Solorigate].md

 The following query retrieves an inventory of SolarWinds Orion software use in your organization, organized by product name and ordered by how many devices the software is installed on.

-More Solarigate-related queries can be found listed under the [See also](#see-also) section of this document.
+More Solorigate-related queries can be found listed under the [See also](#see-also) section of this document.

 ## Query